IGS/portal_client/README.md

   * `docker build . -t python_src`
 2. Now use the Docker image just built to create a container and run the client like so:
   * `docker run -it --rm --name run-script -v "$PWD":/usr/src/myapp -w /usr/src/myapp python_src python client.py -help`
-    * NOTE: this run command cleans up after itself, so you should not see any containers Python containers lingering.
+    * NOTE: this run command cleans up after itself, so you should not see any Python containers lingering (although images will remain unless you remove them).

 ## Dependencies:
 - [Python 2.7](https://www.python.org/download/releases/2.7/)